Princess Sissi

 Princess Sissi (Princesse Sissi, La Principessa Sissi, also known as Saban's Sissi the Princess) is a children's animated series.
-It debuted on October 27, 1997 on France 3 and within the same time in Italy on Rai 1, and later premiered in Canada on Radio-Canada on September 5, 1998.
+It debuted on October 29, 1997 on France 3 and within the same time in Italy on Rai 1, and later premiered in Canada on Radio-Canada on September 5, 1998.
 A co-production between Saban International Paris, Animation Ciné-Groupe J.P.
-Inc., ARD Degeto, France 3 and RAI Radiotelevisione Italiana, the series is based on the life of the Austrian Empress Elisabeth, nicknamed "Sissi".
+Inc., ARD Degeto, France 3 and RAI Radiotelevisione Italiana, the series is loosely based on the life of the Austrian Empress Elisabeth, nicknamed "Sissi".

-The series aired internationally on Fox Kids and Jetix, in Latin America, and Europe.
-It did also air on Disney Channel in Israel, in early 2010.

 Story

 A unique Bavarian girl, Sissi's, life changes forever after the day she meets the charming and noble princes, Franz and Karl.
 It doesn't take long until Sissi and Franz fall in love and start to make plans for a future together, but there are so many people trying to make sure that the magnificent wedding day is delayed and postponed several times.
 Sissi and Franz must face jealousy, deceit, treason, and danger between the fronts of Austria and Hungary.